CrossNorm and SelfNorm for Generalization under Distribution Shifts

 It is interesting to analyze the distinction and connection between CrossNorm and SelfNorm.
-At first glance, they take opposite actions (style augmentation v.s. style reduction).
-Even so, they use the same tool: channel-wise statistics and pursue the same goal: OOD robustness.
+At first glance, they take opposite actions (style augmentation vs. style reduction).
+Even so, they use the same tool: channel-wise statistics and pursue the same goal: generalization robustness.
 Additionally, CrossNorm can increase the capacity of SelfNorm by letting SelfNorm learn from more diverse styles in training.
 Overall, the key contributions are three-fold: